reacton-js/creaton/README.md

 page = '' // initial state value
 ```

 or if the application is supposed to be opened not from the main page, but, for example, from the page */about* or any other, then it is recommended to add to the end of the static method **connected()** of the MyContent component, calling the address event for the myRoute element.
+Thus, the routing will fire immediately after the page is loaded.

 The second argument to the **$route()** method is the **href** property of the [location](https://developer.mozilla.org/en-US/docs/Web/API/Location) object, as shown below: